sharmaananya0362-sketch/galentine/README.md

-# 💖 Will You Be My Galentine?
+# 💖 Will You Be My Chachentine?

-An interactive, romantic web experience to ask someone to be your Galentine!
+An interactive, romantic web experience to ask someone to be your Chachentine!
 This project is a beautifully designed single-page application with smooth animations, heartfelt memories, and a fun interactive "No" button that evades clicks.

 ## ✨ Features